plmyann/plmyann.github.io/_pages/en-uk/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to **[ZIEL (the Zhang Integrative Ecology Lab)](/)**—where interests of ecology meets scientific discovery.
-With zeal and precision, we are a team of curious explorers who study ecosystems to understand and protect the natural world, working toward a sustainable future.
+With zeal and precision, we are a team of curious explorers who study ecosystems to understand and protect the natural world, working towards a sustainable future.

 [<ins>Our work focuses on three interconnected areas:</ins>](/)